ballerina-attic/module-ballerinax-jira/jira7/Module.md

 }
 ```

 The `createProject` remote function creates a JIRA project with the given name.
-It returns a `Project` object if successful or an `JiraConnectorError` if unsuccessful.
+It returns a `Project` object if successful or a `JiraConnectorError` if unsuccessful.
 ```ballerina
 var output = jiraClient->createProject("TST_PROJECT");
 if (output is jira7:Project) {